Support#

 ):

-Second you run the build.sh script, it generates all the stuff and copies a final/ usable html directory with all required files.
+Second you run make html, it generates all the stuff and copies a final/ usable html directory with all required files.
 You can copy this directory at any place you want, the directory is self-contained.

 The equation rendering makes a reference to an external link, so that you may have issues with the equations if you are not connected to the public internet.